kuzzleio/documentation-old/src/plugins-reference/plugins-context/errors.md

 **Status Code:** `504`

-Used when a plugin takes too long to perform a task.
+Thrown when a plugin takes too long to perform a task.

 ```js
 const err = new context.errors.GatewayTimeoutError('error message');